Garnishments, Tax Levies and Assignments

 - The amount to be paid on a garnishment is prescribed by a formula established by federal law.

-- A garnishment continues in affect until the amount withheld equals or exceeds the judgment, interest and costs; or until 91 days after the garnishment is issued; or as otherwise ordered by the court.
+- A periodic wage garnishment continues in effect until the amount withheld equals or exceeds the judgment, interest and costs; or until 91 days after the garnishment is issued; or as otherwise ordered by the court.

-- The University is not liable for a garnishment to the extent that the University is required to satisfy another garnishment against the same person having a higher priority, such as an obligation to pay child support, a tax levy or any other garnishment.
+- The University is not liable for a garnishment to the extent that the University is required to satisfy another court order against the same person having a higher priority, such as an obligation to pay child support, a tax levy, or any other garnishment.

 A tax levy is an order directing the University to withhold and remit all wages otherwise due the staff member except money already ordered by a court to be paid for child support through the employer or other exemptions allowed by law.
 The University is financially liable if it fails to follow the order.